-Bari is our Aboriginal Youth program, which is short for Baribunmani Wanyi Ngay and translates to “I dreamed of you”.
-The Bari program has been created to inspire and encourage students to reach for their dreams, all while promoting future career paths within health.
+Baribunmani Wanyi Ngay is our Aboriginal Youth program and translates to “I dreamed of you”.
+The program has been created to inspire and encourage students to reach for their dreams, all while promoting future career paths within health.

-The long-term objective of Bari is to increase the number of Aboriginal people employed in the Health workforce in the NSW North Coast, thereby improving the cultural safety of local Aboriginal and Torres Strait Islander people.
+The long-term objective of the program is to increase the number of Aboriginal people employed in the Health workforce in the NSW North Coast, thereby improving the cultural safety of local Aboriginal and Torres Strait Islander people.

 We offer fun and interactive half day sessions at our UCRH sites.
 We want high school students to feel at ease in a tertiary learning environment and hear from local Aboriginal Community members who are currently working within health.